aplteam/Cider/docs/Cider-User-Guide.md

 #### 8. Initialising a project (optional)

-Now there might well be demand for executing some code in order to initialise your project.
+Now there might well be demand for executing some code to initialise your project.

 This can be achieved by assigning the name of a function to `init`.
 This must again be relative to the root of your project.

 Notes:

 * The function should not return a result.
 If it does anyway it should be shy.
 Any result would be ignored.
 * The function must be either monadic or niladic.
-If it is monadic then `⍬` is passed as right argument.
+If it is monadic then `⍬` is passed as the right argument.

-  What is passed as right argument might well change in a future release.
+  What is passed as the right argument might well change in a future release.

 Note that you can access the configuration data of the project from within your initialisation function by questioning the `CiderConfig` namespace.

 #### 9. Executing user-specific code

-Finally you might want to execute some general code (as opposed to project-specific code) after a project was loaded.
+Finally, you might want to execute some general code (as opposed to project-specific code) after a project was loaded.
 "General" means that this code is executed whenever a project (any project!) is opened.

 This can be achieved by specifying the fully qualified name of a function that must be monadic, most likely in `⎕SE`.
-A namespace with the configuration data of the project is passed as right argument.
+A namespace with the configuration data of the project is passed as the right argument.

 The function may or may not return a result, but when it does the result will be discarded.